ognerezov/websocket-server/README.md

 Message will be redirected to all participants with Control permission and to room admin

 This message type doesn't require any permissions or participant list

+### Disconnect
+{"type": "Disconnect"}

+Client should send it on user exit.
+No answer.
+No other requirements

+### Kick

+{"type":"Kick","participants":["9246c673-7127-2cdd-50f4-acaf26a5ae64"]}

+Disconnects a group of users from the room.
+Kick permission and participants list are required

+### Close

+{"type":"Close"}

+Disconnect all participants and closes a room.
+Sender must have Close permission